pemsley/z-methoxy/README.md

     number of times the path has been used and then the actual path

+TODO:
-In future I will rewrite the data-store to use SQL/Limbo.
+   - I will rewrite the data-store to use SQL/Limbo.
+   - Aging old entries (deleting them from the store)

 If you want to use it, make sure that `z-methoxy` is in your path